-James II was Charles II's younger brother and became King in 1685.
+James II became king in 1685 as his brother Charles II left no legitimate heir.
+Before inheriting the throne, James took an active role in politics.
+He championed English commercial interests, becoming governor of the Royal Fisheries Company and the Royal Africa Company which had a monopoly over the trade in enslaved Africans across the Atlantic.
 A convert to Roman Catholicism ruling a largely Protestant population, he advocated greater tolerance towards Catholics in his Declaration of Indulgence of 1687.
 When the Archbishop of Canterbury and six bishops requested he reconsider, they were arrested.
-In 1688 a group of Protestant nobles asked William, Prince of Orange to come to England with an army.
-James fled to France, where he lived in exile for the rest of his life, while William of Orange and his wife Mary, James's daughter, reigned in Great Britain.
+In 1688, a group of Protestant nobles asked William, Prince of Orange to come to England with an army.
+James fled to France, where he lived in exile for the rest of his life, while William of Orange and his wife Mary, James's Protestant daughter, reigned in Britain.

 by Henry Hering